tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 Moreover, we also discuss the data availability problem in state sharding when shard reshuffling takes place and propose several possible solutions.

 We are currently analyzing rigorously the safety and security properties of the proposed architecture to show its soundness.
-In future, once the analysis will have been done, we will implement the proposed architecture on top of the TomoChain blockchain.
+In future, once the analysis will have been done, we will implement the proposed architecture on top of the Tao blockchain.

 ## References